grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 vslider("freq [unit:dB][style:knob][gyr:0 0 -30 0 30]", 0, 20, 100, 1)
 ```

-When one or several metadata are added in same item label, then will appear in the generated code as one or successives `declare(FAUSTFLOAT* zone, const char* key, const char* value);` lines *before* the line describing the item itself.
+When one or several metadata are added in the same item label, then will appear in the generated code as one or successives `declare(FAUSTFLOAT* zone, const char* key, const char* value);` lines *before* the line describing the item itself.
 Thus the UI managing code has to associate them with the proper item.
 Look at the [MetaDataUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MetaDataUI.h) class for an example of this technique.

 Note that medatada are not supported in all architecture files.
 Some of them like (`acc` or `gyr` for example) only make sense on platforms with accelerometers or gyroscopes sensors.
 The set of medatada may be extended in the future and can possibly be adapted for a specific project.
 They can be decoded using the `MetaDataUI`class.